-Students in teacher preparation programs are required by Michigan state law to pass the Michigan Test for Teacher Certification (MTTC) basic skills tests.
-The MTTC basic skills tests are required for admission to the pre-methods phase of the program (ED 201, 301, 230 or 231).
+Students in teacher preparation programs are required by Michigan state law to pass the Michigan Test for Teacher Certification (MTTC) Professional Readiness Exam.
+The MTTC Professional Readiness Exam (or ACT or MME equivalencies) is required for admission to the methods phase of the program.
+PRE supports available here.

 In addition, subject area tests must be passed as a requirement for certification as follows: